orrichio/pb/README.md

-Now, when everything is ready, run the watch task and begin to develop your React components.
+Now, when everything is ready, run the watch to deploy locally.

 ```
 $ gulp watch